fxckgfw/shadowsocks-wiki/Encryption.md

 Deprecated Ciphers
 ==================
-These ciphers are legacy and not safe.
+These legacy ciphers are either slow or not safe.
 Do not use them:
 - rc4
 - table
+- salsa20-ctr